ardaogrtr/library-management-system/README.md

 ## Project Setup and Running

 ### 1. Clone the Repository
-First, clone the repository to your local machine.
+First, clone the repository to your local machine, create a database.
 ## Set Up Environment Variables
 Create a .env file in the root of the project directory.
 The .env file should contain the following variables: